gorlapraveen/The-Learning-Documentation-Project/README.md

 **[Contributors Note](/CONTRIBUTING.md)**: This repository is originally maintained by @gorlapraveen in [Github](https://github.com/gorlapraveen/The-Learning-Documentation-Project) and [Gitlab](https://gitlab.com/gorlapraveen/TheLearningDocumentationProject) Instances for maintaining multiple instances.
-You can contribute to this repository form any instance(They pull and push eachother).
+You can contribute to this repository form any instance(They pull and push eachother), fork and pull.

+                                                 -----Copy, Share and Contribute!
+Happy!
+Thankyou!-------

 ---------------------------------------------------------------------------------------------------